 Read the infection prevention and control (IPC) measures in our guidance and ensure that cleaning of the venue and equipment are in accordance with the venue protocols where appropriate.

-PHE have advised that all health care professionals must follow their PPE guidance regardless of setting.
-We continue to be in dialogue on this issue.
-However, do remember that PPE is required when you are not able to maintain social distancing, and are working within 2m of the patient / client.
-While it appears that guidance differs for registered healthcare professionals, compared to non-regulated professionals, by wearing the advised PHE PPE you are protecting yourself from having to self-isolate should a client test positive and you are contacted by Test and Trace.
+PPE is required when you are not able to maintain social distancing, and are working within 2m of the patient / client.
+By wearing the advised PPE you are protecting yourself from having to self-isolate should a client test positive and you are contacted by Test and Trace.